 By Michael Abrahams

-My grandfather, VIVIAN RUDOLPH ABRAHAMS, was born on 5 June 1889 to parents John (b.
-London 1850) and Adelaide Jane nee Daniel (b.
-Hargraves NSW 1870), at Elliston on the banks of the Rewa River.
+My grandfather, Vivian Rudolph Abrahams, was born on 5 June 1889 to parents John (b.
+London, England 1850) and Adelaide Jane nee Daniel (b.
+Hargraves NSW, Australia 1870), at Elliston on the banks of the Rewa River, Fiji.

-John and Adelaide were married in Suva at the English Church, (as it was then known), in February 1888 and a sibling for Vivian, Esme Vera, was born in 1895 three years before her mother’s untimely death at age 28.
-In 1904 John acquired the Rewa Hotel, which in the Cyclopedia of Fiji is described as a ‘well known Fijian hostelry pleasantly situated on the right bank of the noble Rewa River, nearly opposite to the great Nausori mill.’
+John and Adelaide were married in Suva at the English Church, as it was then known, in February 1888 and a sibling for Vivian, Esme Vera, was born in 1895 three years before her mother’s untimely death at age 28.
+In 1904 John acquired the Rewa Hotel, which the Cyclopaedia of Fiji 1907 described as a “Well known Fijian hostelry pleasantly situated on the right bank of the noble Rewa River, nearly opposite to the great Nausori mill.”
 By this time Vivian had commenced his studies at King’s College, Auckland, New Zealand from where he returned to Fiji upon the death of his father in 1907.
 The children were made wards of the Morrison family.
 John Morrison was Chief Engineer of The Colonial Sugar Refining Company’s (CSR) Nausori Mill.

 Vivian appears to have secured a job as a Clerk in Penang where he was residing in 1910 (Source: Fiji Times Directory and Handbook of Fiji.)
-In 1912 he is listed as an Overseer, in Rewa (Source: England, United Grand Lodge of England Freemason Membership Registers, 1751-1921.
+In 1912 he was listed as an Overseer in Rewa (Source: England, United Grand Lodge of England Freemason Membership Registers, 1751-1921.
 Initiated Lodge of Fiji, Suva 21 October 1912.)

-VR Abrahams answered the call for volunteers to fight in Europe in late 1914 – he was enrolment No. 17 in a force of 56 which made up the 1st Fiji Contingent, Fiji Defence Force (57 in total if Cpt Charles Swinbourne, who accompanied both the 1st and 2nd Contingents to England, is included.)
+VR Abrahams answered the call for volunteers to fight in Europe in late 1914 as enrolment No. 17 in a force of 56 which made up the 1st Contingent, Fiji Defence Force (57 with Captain Charles Swinbourne included, who accompanied both the 1st and 2nd Contingents to England.)

-The contingent was farewelled by the Governor, Sir E Bickham Sweet-Escott KCMG, who hosted a luncheon for them at the Club Hotel on 31 December 1914 and they departed Fiji at midnight on 1 January 1915 on board the RMS Makura bound for Vancouver via Honolulu.
+The 1st Contingent was farewelled by the Governor, Sir E Bickham Sweet-Escott KCMG, at a luncheon hosted by the Honourable Henry Marks at the Club Hotel on 31 December 1914.
+The men departed Fiji at midnight on board the RMS Makura bound for Vancouver via Honolulu.

 RMS Makura, with signatures of members of the Ist Fiji Contingent

 The contingent sailed from Halifax on the RMS Scandinavian on 24 January 1915 bound for Liverpool – a journey not without some peril!
-As the Scandinavian approached its destination the Captain was advised that one or two German submarines were operating off Liverpool and that he should return to Queenstown in the south of Ireland, where according to Rifleman A Bursill and reported in the Fiji Times of 13 April 1915 ‘we had to stay for eight hours.
-Just before we did leave, we heard that this submarine had sunk one or two British steamers off Liverpool, so we had a lucky escape; next day we passed over the exact spot where they had been sunk, but we could not see anything about anywhere.’
+As the Scandinavian approached its destination the ship’s Captain was advised that one or two German submarines were operating off Liverpool and that he should return to Queenstown in the south of Ireland, where according to Rifleman Albert Bursill (killed in action February 1917) and reported in the Fiji Times of 13 April 1915, “We had to stay for eight hours.
+Just before we did leave, we heard that this submarine had sunk one or two British steamers off Liverpool, so we had a lucky escape; next day we passed over the exact spot where they had been sunk, but we could not see anything about anywhere.”

-The Scandinavian arrived in Liverpool, England on 1 February 2015.
-VR Abrahams attested in Liverpool on the same day as Rifleman (R/10204), 6/4th Battalion, King’s Royal Rifle Corps (KRRC), which in turn formed part of the 80th Brigade, 27th Division of the British Army.
+The Scandinavian arrived in Liverpool, England on 1 February 1915.
+VR Abrahams attested on the same day, in that city, as Rifleman (R/10204), 6/4th Battalion, King’s Royal Rifle Corps (KRRC), which in turn formed part of the 80th Brigade, 27th Division of the British Army.

-After training in Winchester and Sheerness the soldiers from Fiji, before departing for Flanders via Le Harve, are said to have carved their initials with bayonets in the bar top of the Chandos Hotel located near Trafalgar Square in London – a tradition continued by those who followed from Fiji and other troops from the colonies.
+After training in Winchester and Sheerness and before departing for Flanders via Le Harve, the soldiers from Fiji are said to have carved their initials with bayonets in the bar top of the Chandos Hotel (29 St Martins Lane, London WC2N 4ER) located near Trafalgar Square – a tradition continued by those who followed from Fiji and other troops from the colonies.
 That bar top is now on permanent loan to the Defence Club in Suva, thanks to the efforts of two former Presidents, Les Lawlor (a member of the 2nd Fiji Contingent) and Len Usher.

-Following their arrival in France on 1 April 1915 it was then on to Vlamertinghe, a few miles west of Ypres, by train where they re-joined their regiment, the King’s Royal Rifle Corps.
-The Battalion’s War Diary records the arrival of ‘a draft of an officer and 100 others, including a detachment of 41 from Fiji.’
+They arrived in France on 1 April 1915 and headed for Vlamertinghe, Belgium a few miles west of Ypres by train, where they re-joined their regiment, the King’s Royal Rifle Corps.
+The Battalion’s War Diary records the arrival of “A draft of an officer and 100 others, including a detachment of 41 from Fiji.”

-According to Captain Swinbourne, in an interview on 4 May 1915, ‘the Fiji contingent were granted a number of privileges, and not the least was the permission to retain their identity, preserving the Fiji brass badge, worn under the regimental badge, a black Maltese Cross, worn on the hat.’
+According to Cpt Swinbourne, in an interview on 4 May 1915, “The Fiji contingent were granted a number of privileges, and not the least was the permission to retain their identity, preserving the Fiji brass badge, worn under the regimental badge, a black Maltese Cross, worn on the hat.”

 Indeed, this explains the decision announced on 7 April 1915 that the Fiji Contingent was to preserve its identity as a platoon of the regiment and took its place as No. 8 Platoon (43 men), B Company in the 4th Battalion KRRC.

-On 9 April 1915 they replaced the Shropshire Regiment on the front line (the notorious Ypres salient.)
-The Second Battle of Ypres (usually divided into four battles) commences 22 April 1915, when German troops release poison gas against Allied lines north of Ypres, the first time this deadly weapon had been used in war.
+On 9 April 1915 they replaced the Shropshire Regiment on the front line (the notorious Ypres Salient.)
+The Second Battle of Ypres (usually divided into four battles) commenced on 22 April 1915, when German troops released poison gas against Allied lines north of Ypres, the first time this deadly weapon had been used in war.